All Episodes

 Or not even allegedly at this point, but possibly.

-So, you know, like as it but so you know, like the news is like glossing up this dude, like writes this whole like profile of him as the Bulgarian father.
+So, you know, like, as it, but, so, you know, like, the news is, like, glossing up this dude, like, writes this whole, like, profile of him as the Bulgarian father.

-Yeah, it's the first time I know.
+Yeah, it's the first time I heard that.

 She wasn't even mentioned.